erewok/talks/monads_for_fp_talk_2017/talk.md

 ### Primary Goals for Haskell Implementers

+- Desire for a *research* programming language for PL researchers to use.
-- Functional Programming based on Typed Lambda Calculus.
+- Based on Typed Lambda Calculus.
 - Laziness.

 **Purity** is a side effect of laziness.